9x20 Centers,

 with 7/16” shanks.

 shanks use an adaptor bushing.
-A

-setscrew secures the tool in the holder
+set screw secures the tool in the holder

 (Clymer).

-Shown are 22 short roughing & finishing reamers, go & no-go gages, MT2,
+Shown are 22 short roughing & finishing reamers,

 shanks.